matsumo0922/ZenCall/README.md

 3. **Set project metadata**
    - Adjust `settings.gradle.kts` so `rootProject.name` matches the new app name.
-   - Ensure the shared Android application plugin sets `applicationId = "me.matsumo.koto"`.
+   - Ensure the shared Android application plugin sets `applicationId = "me.matsumo.zencall"`.

 4. **Configure signing and SDK access**
    - If the template expects a release keystore, either supply an existing one or generate a placeholder: